White–Chen catalyst: Directing group selectivity

 The above figure shows the effects of a carboxylic acid directing group on the overall reactivity of the reaction.
 The substrate on the left is the starting material and when the R group is an ester the oxidation takes place with low yields of about 26% due to electronic deactivation of the proximal C—H bond.
 When the R group is a carboxylic acid the yield increases to 50%.
 In general the White Chen catalyst will bind to a carboxylic acid groups and this can be used to override negative electronic, steric, and stereoelectronic effects within a molecule.

-Example of directing group selectivity

 The above figure shows a carboxylic acid directed diastereoselective lactonization of tetrahydrogibberellic acid via a C-H oxidation to form a butyrolactone derivative.

 Combined effects in complex molecules

 The above figure shows oxidation at the least sterically hindered and electronically/stereo-electronically activated site.
 The White–Chen catalyst relies on the constructive combination of inherent electronic, steric, and stereoelectronic factors within a substrate to favor one site of oxidation.
 When these factors combine productively, the reaction proceeds with great predictability and an isolated yields of 50% or greater.